 Invest in eye-gear- Those engaging in screen-intensive work should definitely consider wearing protective eye-gear that are specifically designed to reduce the strain caused by screen-light.
 Tinted or coated lenses are other options that one can try out.

 Adapting to this new routine of working from home can be challenging especially since now both work and chores have to be managed.
 But this is no reason to ignore one’s health.
 It is important to remember that even during these trying times, health always comes first.
 Only by remaining healthy and safe can we hope to rise above this crisis and come out of it unscathed.
-Also, social distancing might have separated us, but it should not stop us from helping others.
-Let’s take care of each other by forwarding a doctor to someone in need of medical help.
-India, khayal rakhna.

 Note: If you have any health concerns for yourself or your family, you can now speak to top doctors online on our platform.
 You can also take the free COVID-19 self-assessment to know your risk of contracting coronavirus infection.
 In case you’re experiencing symptoms like sore throat, cough, fever, or breathing difficulty, get your symptoms assessed by top doctors on your phone on the MFine app.